When an Heir Predeceases the Testator

 Perhaps you have thought about your estate plan and the provisions you would like included in your will.
 Perhaps you have even considered every aspect of your estate and decided to whom you would like to leave all your property.

-If considering your own mortality is not uncomfortable enough, however, you should also take into consideration the possibility than an heir will predecease you.
+If considering your own mortality is not uncomfortable enough, however, you should also take into consideration the possibility that an heir will predecease you.
 Most people do not like to think about their own death, much less the death of a spouse, child, or other loved one.

 Planning for contingencies, however, is crucial for proper estate planning.
 In this post, I will discuss the way the law handles the situation that arises when a will beneficiary predeceases the testator.